-Pursuant to the Company's formation transactions (the "Formation Transactions"), the Company acquired Trinity Capital Investment, LLC, Trinity Capital Fund II, L.P. ("Fund II"), Trinity Capital Fund III, L.P. ("Fund II"), Trinity Capital Fund III, L.P. ("Fund IV"), and Trinity Sidecar Income Fund, L.P. (collectively the "Legacy Funds") through mergers of the Legacy Funds with and into the Company, and we issued 9,183,185 shares of our common stock at \$15.00 per share for an aggregate amount of approximately \$137.7 million and paid approximately \$108.7 million in cash to the legacy investors of such funds (the "Legacy Investors"), which include the general partners/managers of the Legacy Funds.
-In addition, as part of the Formation Transactions, we acquired 100% of the equity interests of Trinity Capital Holdings, LLC ("Trinity Capital Holdings") for an aggregate purchase price of \$10.0 million, which was comprised of 533,332 shares of our common stock at \$15.00 per share for an aggregate amount of approximately \$8.0 million and approximately \$2.0 million in cash.
-The valuation of Trinity Capital Holdings as of September 30, 2019 was based upon a valuation of Trinity Capital Holdings prepared by an independent third-party valuation expert.
+Pursuant to the Company's formation transactions (the "Formation Transactions"), the Company acquired Trinity Capital Investment, LLC, Trinity Capital Fund II, L.P. ("Fund II"), Trinity Capital Fund III, L.P. ("Fund III"), Trinity Capital Fund IV, L.P. ("Fund IV"), and Trinity Sidecar Income Fund, L.P. (collectively the "Legacy Funds") through mergers of the Legacy Funds with and into the Company, and we issued 9,183,185 shares of our common stock at \$15.00 per share for an aggregate amount of approximately \$137.7 million and paid approximately \$108.7 million in cash to the legacy Funds.
+In addition, as part of the Formation Transactions, we acquired 100% of the equity interests of Trinity Capital Holdings, LLC ("Trinity Capital Holdings") for an aggregate purchase price of \$10.0 million, which was comprised of 533,332 shares of our common stock at \$15.00 per share for an approximately \$8.0 million and approximately \$2.0 million in cash.
+The valuation of Trinity Capital Holdings as of September 30, 2019 was based upon a valuation of Trinity Capital Holdings as of September 30, 2019 was based upon a valuation of Trinity Capital Holdings and controlling interests in the general partners/managers of the Legacy Valuation expert.
 Members of our management, including Messrs.
-S. Brown, K. Brown, Harder and Kundich, owned 100% of the equity interests in Trinity Capital Holdings and controlling interests in the general partners/managers of the Legacy Funds.
+S. Brown, K. Brown, Harder and Kundich, owned 100% of the equity interests in Trinity Capital Holdings of the equity interests in Trinity Capital Holdings and controlling interests in the general partners/managers of the Legacy Funds.